xwzappest/guide/ticktick/ios_app/5_how_to_change_the_order_of_task_lists.md

-### How to change the order of task lists?
+### How to sort task lists?
+You can drag lists to manually change their order according to your own preferences.

-Slide the screen to the right and click “Edit”.
-Then, drag task lists to change the order.
+1.Slide the screen to the right from margin.

+2.Drag the “Move” icon at the beginning of a list to manually change its order.